msalmonse/CLIparser/README.md

 # CLIparser

-This package implents a parser for the CLI arguments
+This package implents a parser for CLI arguments, it started as a clone of `getopt_long()` and grew.